xyproto/orbiton/README.md

 ## Java

 Since `kotlinc $filename -include-runtime -d` builds to a `.jar`, I though I should do the same for Java.
-The idea is to easily compile a single or a small collection of `.java` files, where one of the file has a `main` function.
+The idea is to easily compile a single or a small collection of `.java` files, where one of the files has a `main` function.

 If you know about an easier way to build a `.jar` file from `*.java`, without using something like gradle, please let me know by submitting a pull request.
 This is pretty verbose...